 The Introduction of Hashtags

 Back in 2006, when Twitter came into being, it was one of the most unique social networking platforms (although social networking was an unfamiliar term back then).
-With the introduction of Twitter came hashtags but who knew this would become so insanely popular 10 years hence!
+With the introduction of Twitter came hashtags but who knew this would become so insanely popular, especially among the social media marketing services 10 years hence!
 In 2007, this social media platform started using the “#” symbol in front of words in order to create groups.
 However this trend seemed to have picked up well with the users back then.
 Twitter decided to hyperlink these tagged words or phrases, which commenced the use of the first hashtags in their truest form.

 The Original Utility of Hashtags